expressjs/serve-index/README.md

 Display mode. `tiles` and `details` are available.
 Defaults to `tiles`.

+##### disableMethodRestriction

+By default, `serve-index` restricts request methods to GET, HEAD, and OPTIONS by terminating the request via `res.end()`.
+However, this terminates any following middleware (e.g. a fallback proxy) as well.
+To prevent this, you can set the option `disableMethodRestriction` to something truthy.

 ## Examples

 ### Serve directory indexes with vanilla node.js http server